khrona/awesomium-net-wiki/getting-started/setting-up-on-windows.md

 This is the core assembly of **Awesomium.NET**.
 It must be referenced by all projects using Awesomium.
 The core assembly is linked at compilation to all the necessary native Awesomium libraries.

 * Awesomium.Core.dll (Core assembly)
-* Awesomium.Core.XML (XAML Documentation used by VS IntelliSense.)
+* Awesomium.Core.XML (XML Documentation used by VS IntelliSense)
 * avcodec-53.dll
 * avformat-53.dll
 * avutil-51.dll